-- 1/2 cup plain yogurt 120ml, Greek-style is good
+- ¼ cup plain yogurt 60ml, Greek-style is good

-- 1 tsp ginger finely grated
+- 1 teaspoon ginger finely grated

-- 1 tbsp lime juice
+- 1 tablespoon lemon juice or lime juice

-- 1/4 tsp turmeric
+- ¼ teaspoon turmeric

 - 1 pinch salt

-Soak some skewers (around 4) if using wooden in the meantime, then shortly before ready to cook, thread the shrimp onto the skewers and grill for around 3min on either side until cooked through - they will turn pink.
+- Soak some skewers (around 4) if using wooden in the meantime, then shortly before ready to cook, thread the shrimp onto the skewers and grill for around 3min on either side until cooked through - they will turn pink.
 Try to avoid overcooking.

-Suggested serving with naan bread, raita (mix plain yogurt with grated cucumber and a little garam masala and salt) and eg salad, chutney.
+- Suggested serving with naan bread, raita (mix plain yogurt with grated cucumber and a little garam masala and salt) and eg salad, chutney.